 - Bulb care: The lamp works with the warm bulb it ships with.
 When the bulb eventually needs replacing, standard screw-in replacements are available from bulbs & parts.
 A warm-toned bulb brings out the depth of the blue glass best — cool-white bulbs tend to flatten the color.

-Does a blue mosaic lamp come with a bulb?
+Does a blue Turkish mosaic lamp come with a bulb included?

-Mosaic Age ships within the United States, typically dispatching orders in 1–2 business days with delivery in approximately 2–5 days depending on your location.
+Mosaic Age ships within the United States, typically dispatching orders within 1–2 business days.
+Delivery takes approximately 2–5 days depending on your location.
+All lamps ship from within the USA, so no long international waits.